mathewgomas-alfred/mathewgomas.io/reference_manual/popup-palette.rst

 .. meta::
    :description:
-       The Pop-up Palette in Krita
+       The Pop-up Palette in Krita.

 .. metadata-placeholder